contributte/console/.docs/README.md

       - App\Model\MyReallyGreatHelper
 ```

-From version 3.4 of Symfony\Console you use command lazy-loading.
-This extension is fully supported of this feature and
+From version 3.4 of Symfony\Console uses command lazy-loading.
+This extension fully supports this feature and
 you can enable it in NEON.

 ```yaml